-Roger Zylstra harvest soybeans on his farm near Kellogg, Iowa, working into the night to catch up after a wet week prior.
+Roger Zylstra harvest soybeans on his farm near Kellogg, Iowa, in 2017, working into the night to catch up after a wet week.
 Rodney White and Michael Zamora/The Register

 The CEO of a large national ethanol company says moving to higher blends of the renewable fuel could help farmers facing another possible farm crisis.